openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 Now we have fully trained, optimized and exported an efficient model representation ready-to-use object detection model.

-The following tutorials provide further steps on how to :doc:`deploy <../deploy>` and use your model in the :doc:`demonstration mode <../demo>` and visualize results.
+Following tutorials provides further steps how to :doc:`deploy <../deploy>` and use your model in the :doc:`demonstration mode <../demo>` and visualize results.